 Shreveport, Louisiana: Fort Humbug, Log CannonThe spot where some clever Confederates fooled a bunch of dumb Yankees, immortalized in a marker and a log cannon.
-Next to the log cannon is a modern tank; the barrel, unfortunately, is not a log.

 - E. Stoner Ave., Shreveport, LA